CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

 ```
 ### Exercise 4: Using Transactions

-In this exercise, we'll modify a stored procedure to handle transactions and ensure data integrity.
+Modify the stored procedure to handle transactions and ensure data integrity.

 #### Creating the Stored Procedure with Transactions

-Here's how you can create a stored procedure to update the `Leaders_Icon` based on the leader's score, with transaction handling to maintain data consistency:

 ```sql
 DELIMITER $$